Chris Rock: 1984–1999: Saturday Night Live and standup

-On March 4, 2023, Rock returned to Netflix with Chris Rock: Selective Outrage, the streamer's first-ever live event.
-The show streamed live from the Hippodrome Theatre in Baltimore, Maryland.

-Film star

-1990s

 It was not until the success of his stand-up act in the late 1990s that Rock began receiving leading man status in films.
 He began the decade with supporting roles in such films as New Jack City (1991) as crack addict Pookie, in the Eddie Murphy comedy Boomerang (1992), the Steve Martin comedy Sgt.
 Bilko (1996) as well as Beverly Hills Ninja (1997), and Lethal Weapon 4 (1998).
 He also appeared in the Kevin Smith fantasy comedy film Dogma (1999).
 The film received positive reviews and premiered at the Cannes Film Festival.
 The film starred an ensemble cast with actors such as Ben Affleck, Matt Damon, Alan Rickman, Salma Hayek, and George Carlin.

+2000–2009: Sitcom and stardom

 He then starred in the dark comedy Nurse Betty (2000) starring Renée Zellweger, Greg Kinnear and Morgan Freeman which also debuted at the Cannes Film Festival on May 11, 2000.
 The film was a critical success.

-2000s

 In the later 2000s, Rock started to work increasingly behind the camera.
 He wrote the film Down to Earth (2001) along with friend and comedian Louis C.K.
 The film was based on the Warren Beatty film, Heaven Can Wait (1978).
 That same year Rock also produced and starred in the C.K. directed film Pootie Tang (2001).
 Rock also would work as a writer and director of the political comedy Head of State (2003) and marital comedy I Think I Love My Wife (2007).
 He also played the lead in both films.
 He also went on to star in films like The Longest Yard (2005) opposite Adam Sandler, and the action comedy film Bad Company (2002) opposite Anthony Hopkins.